bbauska/Coursera-Bootstrap/readme.md

 turn will complete the entire set of tasks that have to be executed in order to prepare my distribution folder.

-Let\'s go ahead and run this thing and then this will run through all the different scripts there.
+Let&apos;s go ahead and run this thing and then this will run through all the different scripts there.

 It takes a few minutes for it to complete, and when it is completed,